syadegari/mlops-multimodel-k8s-demo/README.md

 ### Models

-State of art models and/or heavy models are deliberately avoided to focus on MLOps patterns and constrast between a heavy and lightweight model.
+State-of-the-art or very large models are deliberately avoided to focus on MLOps patterns and the contrast between a heavier and a lightweight model.

-- **Model A – Causal LM service (simulating a heavy model)**\
+- **Model A – Causal LM service (simulating a heavy model)**
-  A small **autoregressive language model** (e.g. `gpt2` or another small `AutoModelForCausalLM` from Hugging Face) served via FastAPI.
+  A small **autoregressive language model** (e.g. `erwanf/gpt2-mini` or another small `AutoModelForCausalLM` from Hugging Face) served via FastAPI.

-  - Task: answer short text questions or generate short text replies given an input prompt (capped to \~256 tokens total).
+  - Task: answer short text questions or generate short text replies given an input prompt (capped to ~256 tokens total).

-- **Model B – sklearn classifier on MNIST (Simulating a light model)**\
+- **Model B – sklearn classifier on MNIST (simulating a light model)**
-  A lightweight **scikit-learn classifier** (e.g. RandomForestClassifier) trained on the MNIST digits dataset.
+  A lightweight **scikit-learn classifier** (e.g. `RandomForestClassifier`) trained on the MNIST digits dataset.

   - Task: classify an input image (or pre-extracted features) as one of the 10 MNIST digits.